Who's Who in PISA

 Emma joined the OECD in September 2018 as an intern on the Strength through Diversity project.
 After finishing her Master's degree in International Relations and Diplomacy from the American Graduate School in Paris and interning at the U.S. Mission to the European Union, she re-joined the OECD to support the research and development of the PISA innovative domains assessments in November 2019.
 Emma’s prior experience includes teaching ESL for a China-based education technology company and supporting the protection of migrant children’s rights for a Paris-based NGO.
 She holds a BA in Psychology, English Literature and Law, Societies and Justice from the University of Washington, Seattle and speaks English and French.

 Project Support Co-ordinator

-Thomas joined the PISA team in February 2017 to support the implementation of the PISA programme.
-Before joining the OECD, Thomas worked for the UK’s Foreign and Commonwealth Office.
-Thomas is British, holds a degree in French Studies from the University of London Institute in Paris and speaks English and French.
+Thomas joined the PISA team in February 2017 to support the implementation and dissemination of PISA.
+Before joining the OECD, he worked for the UK’s Foreign and Commonwealth Office.
+Thomas holds a degree from the University of London Institute in Paris and speaks English and French.